 Are there any existing problems?

 Ask your team leaders to report back to you with any existing problems they’re facing.
-This could be anything from employees having too many tasks to handle, having to work overtime on a regular basis, or lacking team members with specialist skills.
+This could be anything from employees having too many tasks to handle, having to work overtime on a regular basis, or lacking team members with special skills.
 Often, these issues are underlying rather than glaringly obvious, so it’s necessary to take a step back so that you’ve got the space to identify problems.
 Conducting an audit like this on an annual or biannual basis will ensure you’re always up to date with your company’s employees, and you’re aware of areas in which additional resources are needed.

 Do you have a high turnover of employees?

 Being aware of your average employee turnover rate is also important, especially if you’re a more established company.
-Do people tend to stay with you for 18 months, or have many of your employees been settled with your company for over 5 years?
+Do people tend to stay with you for 18 months, or have many of your employees settled with your company for over 5 years?
 Your turnover rate will allow you to better assess your hiring needs and the speed and regularity with which you need to be looking for new team members.
 In addition, if your turnover rate is particularly high, you might want to consider the reasons for this, and see if there are any internal adjustments to be made.

 What kind of team members do you have already?